jameshegarty/darkroom/README.md

 ### Escapes ###

 The escape operator `[e]` evaluates `e` as a lua expression and returns the Lua result converted to an Darkroom type using the 'Conversion Rules' below.
-One example where this might be useful is table lookup:
+For example, you could use this to derive parameters for your algorithm based on user input:

-    luatable = {1,2,3,4,5,6,7,8,9}
+    sumArea = 16

-    im lookup(x,y)
+    im sum(x,y)
-      i = 2
-      j = 3
-      fail = luatable[i+j] -- fails, (i+j) isn't a constant
-      works = [luatable[i+j]] -- works, i+j calculated by Lua
+      map i=[-math.sqrt(convArea)],[math.sqrt(convArea)] j=[-math.sqrt(convArea)],[math.sqrt(convArea)] reduce(sum)
+        input(x,y)
       end

-In the example above, `i` and `j` hold Darkroom numbers, which get converted to Lua values in the unquoted code.
+    end

+All escapes are evaluated before the Darkroom code is typechecked.
+So, as far as darkroom is concerned, `i` and `j` have the range `-4,4`.
+No square roots will be executed by Darkroom.

 Similar to Terra, there are a number of situations where you can omit an explicit unquote.
-One example that we've already been using is variable lookup:
+One example that we've already been using throughout this tutorial is variable lookup:

     a = 42 -- lua value
     im test(x,y) input(x,y)*[a] end
     im test(x,y) input(x,y)*a end  -- same as above

-Another automatic unquote happens when you call a Lua function.
-This is typically called 'macros':

-    function double(v) return v*2 end
-    im doubleim(x,y) tmp = [double(21)]; input(x,y)*tmp end
-    im doubleim(x,y) tmp = double(21); input(x,y)*tmp end   -- same as above

 ### Conversion Rules ###